 (Also: people love to pair Circle with Kajabi, which I talk about at the bottom of this post!)

 Searchie is a newer platform, but has huge fans already!
+Searchie stands out as an excellent platform for building and managing membership sites, offering simplicity, flexibility, and powerful features.
+It enables users to start, grow, or scale their membership sites with ease, even for those without technical expertise.
 What makes Searchie different (and better) is offering transcriptions right within the platform!
 With this functionality, Searchie also makes it possible for your members to search through all of your content and find every video, audio, etc. that mentions that keyword.

 Kartra is another good platform that offers the option for both courses and memberships, as well as the ability to drip content.
 Membership owners boast the ability to get rid of many other softwares and really streamline the experience with Kartra.